 Name: Kara Buntin

-Business: A Cake to Remember, a custom baking company run out of her Richmond, Va., home
+Business: A Cake to Remember, a custom baking company run out of her Richmond, Virginia, home

 Strategy: When the mother of two first started planning the business, her husband, Bob, “didn’t take it seriously,” she says.
 But, as she started earning profits and communicating with her husband about what was going on in order to engage him in the process, he understood her commitment and that she needed his help to succeed.